-1.22 You may withdraw as a candidate by signing and submitting a withdrawal notice, which must be witnessed by one other person.
+1.23 You may withdraw as a candidate by signing and submitting a withdrawal notice, which must be witnessed by one other person.
+There are no restrictions on who may submit the notice, but it must be delivered by hand.
 Your witness must also sign the notice.
 A notice of withdrawal can be obtained from your local Returning Officer or downloaded from our website.

-1.23 The withdrawal notice must be submitted by the deadline for withdrawals.
+1.24 The withdrawal notice must be submitted by the deadline for withdrawals.
 After the withdrawal deadline it is not possible to withdraw from the election, and your name will appear on the ballot paper.
 If the election is uncontested, you will be declared elected.